-While it’s still a pricey proposition, it’s a lot easier to hunt down 74 different cards (or 76 including Plank and Wagner) as opposed to the 524 that make up the entire set.
+While it’s still a pricey proposition, it’s much easier to hunt down 74 different cards (or 76, including Plank and Wagner) than the 524 that make up the entire set.

-In this piece we examine the nuances of building a Hall of Famers only T206 set while also speaking to someone that’s one card away from completing the challenge.
+In this piece, we examine the nuances of building a Hall of Famers only T206 set while also speaking to someone who’s one card away from completing the challenge.

-Hopefully this piece provides the motivation to some of you on the fence!
+Hopefully, this piece provides motivation to some of you on the fence!

 The T206 Hall of Fame Checklist

-So, if you’re being realistic with yourself, the truly attainable number is 74 cards.
+So, if you’re being realistic, the truly attainable number is 74 cards.
 Here’s the full list (including the Plank and the Wagner) with current pricing for cards in Good condition (aka PSA 2 grade).

 Player Checklist and Pricing